-Search the FMLS & Georgia MLS For Bank Owned Properties inside the perimeter
+Search the FMLS and Georgia MLS For Bank Owned Properties inside the perimeter.

 Find foreclosures in northeast Atlanta

 - Pine Hills

 - Woodland Hills Foreclosures

 Foreclosures in the Decatur Area

 - Decatur from $100000-$150,000

 - Avondale Estates Foreclosures